Length Category: Medium (40-100 cm)

 Migratory Pattern: Medium Distance (100-1,000 km)

-Moela potential yield was estimated to be 980 tons.
-The Lower Amazon (78%) accounts for the most of the catch, followed by the Tocantins (14%) and Central Amazon (6%) regions.
+Pirapitinga potential yield was estimated to be approximately 2,150 tons.
+The Central Amazon region (73%) accounts for most of the catch, followed by the Peruvian Amazon (10%).

 Natural History Notes: